tiubak/myOwnPasswordManager/CONTRIBUTING.md

 ---

-Thank you for contributing to Pedro's Password Manager! 🔐✨
+Thank you for contributing to My Own Password Manager! 🔐✨